JeannotM/DynamicDifficulty/README.md

 #   double-loot-chance: <percentage, Chance to double the loot dropped when a mob is killed>
 #   effects-when-attacked: <bool, Whether you get poison/wither etc from mob attacks (not including splash potions), works only on normal/hard world difficulty>
 #   prefix: <text, prefix to return if PlaceholderAPI is enabled>
+#   mobs-ignore-player: <list, these mobs will ignore the players unless they're provoked>
 difficulty:
   Easy:
     affinity-required: 0